matrix-org/matrix-spec-proposals/proposals/3161-printable-tickets.md

 at the turnstiles and ticket offices of airports, railway stations and the stadiums.
 Can also be easily at home printers by printing into A4 and cutting it into 4 equal pieces longitudinally.

+In this format, the ticket includes the Aztec code, room name, room ID at a minimum, inviter/knock request creator at a minimum.
+The detailed description is optional.
+The operator can add more information.

 ### The small format (54×89mm)

 This format is intended for production in the barcode reading handheld terminals with ticket printers.

-In this format, the barcode is placed such that the edge of the Aztec code lies 2 millimetres from the top margin, and the barcode is laterally centred.
-Following a 2.75 millimetre blank zone below the Aztec code, the room name shall be printed in bold, followed by the room ID in italics after a line break, then the room description after another line break, then the inviter/knock request creator of the ticket after yet another line break, respectively.
-The font to be used is Helvetica/Arial in 8pt.
+In this format, the ticket includes the Aztec code, room name, room ID at a minimum.
+Inviter/knock request creator and detailed description are optional.
+The operator can add more information.

 ## Alternatives